SahithiNuka/VERILOG/README.md

 | 99  | D-FILPFLOP USING 2X1 MUX  |
 | 100 | NAND FLASH MEMORY AND NOR FLASH MEMORY  |

-REFER TO THE LINKEDIN POSTS FOR COMPLETE CONCEPT.
+> NOTE: REFER TO THE LINKEDIN POSTS FOR COMPLETE CONCEPT.

 ## Contribution